 No matter where you are in your standardized test prep—from taking the PreACT to hunkered down studying for the real thing—it’s important to know what you’re up against.
-Many students spend a significant amount of time reviewing test instructions and format (which you should absolutely do), but neglect to look at how a test is scored and what the scoring scale looks like, and what goes into achieving a perfect ACT score.
+Many students spend a significant amount of time reviewing test instructions and format (which you should absolutely do), but neglect to look at how the test is scored, what the scoring scale looks like, and what goes into achieving a perfect ACT score.

 In this post, we’ll outline just what a perfect score on the ACT looks like, and what you need to do to get one.
 If you’re hoping to ace your ACT and possibly even achieve one of those coveted perfect scores, don’t miss this CollegeVine post.

 What is a Perfect Score on the ACT?

 The ACT is scored on a scale from 1-36, so the highest score you can get on the ACT is 36.